 CEO: Tom Camps

-Customers: Full Service Restaurants, Quick Service Restaurants, Coffee Shops, Food Trucks, Arenas, Venues Corporates (employee perks)
+Customers: College and University Clubs and Campuses, Full Service Restaurants, Quick Service Restaurants, Coffee Shops, Food Trucks, Sports Arenas, Corporate Teams, Consumer App (integration partnerships)

-Retail Products: Order Ahead, Scan & Go, Park & Go, Smart Rewards
+Retail Products: ChangeJar Merchant (POS), ChangeJar Social, Order Ahead, Scan & Go, Park & Go, Smart Rewards

 Tom Camps is founder, president and CEO of ChangeJar Inc, his third startup.